24 Hour Legal Answering Service Cost for Lawyers (2026 Guide)

 For most law firms, the real choice is not “Do we need someone to answer the phone?”
 It is “Do we need message coverage, or do we need after-hours intake that can protect signed-case volume?”

-If your team is leaking leads after 5 PM, start with the Law Firm Answering Service Cost Guide, pair it with the After Hours Legal Intake for Law Firms playbook, and evaluate whether your next bottleneck is simple coverage or deeper intake ownership.
+If your team is leaking leads after 5 PM, start with the Law Firm Answering Service Cost Guide, pair it with the After Hours Legal Intake for Law Firms playbook, compare the niche cost patterns in Family Law Answering Service Pricing, and evaluate whether your next bottleneck is simple coverage or deeper intake ownership.

 Frequently asked questions